 To prevent this error in your workplace, you should implement the following practices:

-• Motivate employees to plan and prioritize their tasks to ensure that they are completed in a timely and effective manner.
+• Motivate employees to plan and prioritize their tasks to ensure that they are completed promptly and effectively.

 • Encourage employees to focus on one task at a time to ensure that each task is completed thoroughly and efficiently.

-• Ensure that employees have access to the necessary resources, such as tools, equipment, and personnel, to complete their tasks effectively.
+• Ensure that employees can access the necessary resources, such as tools, equipment, and personnel, to complete their tasks effectively.

 This human error occurs when individuals have difficulty focusing their attention on a particular task or activity.
-It can be caused by various factors, such as fatigue, distractions, stress, etc.
+Various factors, such as fatigue, distractions, and stress, can cause it.

-Additionally, lack of concentration can occur in various situations, such as while driving, operating machinery, or performing complex tasks.
+Additionally, a lack of concentration can occur in various situations, such as driving, operating machinery, or performing complex tasks.
 Furthermore, it can lead to errors in judgment, missed deadlines, and low-quality work output.

 The risks it poses: